SaaS apps do not fail because a server explodes. They fail because the stack has become too complex to debug and maintain.

 Before I add anything, I ask:

-- Can I run it locally?
+- Can we run it locally?

-- Can I easily replace it?
+- Can we replace it?

 I had a client who wanted maximum redundancy.
 We set up multi-cloud failover so if AWS died, Azure would take over.